 Measure, mix, pour & seal Once measured and mixed pour the resin straight onto the base layer and using the spreader move the resin around to cover the base if necessary.
 You are now ready to place the planks onto the bed of resin.
-Using the poured out resin and a brush, paint the resin onto the underside of the planks to seal them.
+Using the poured out resin and a brush, paint the resin onto the underside of the planks.

 As you lower the planks tilt them on the long edge and lower slowly with a slight rocking motion until the plank is sitting on the resin.
 This will help to prevent air pockets being trapped on the underside of the planks.
 Keep going until all the planks are roughly in position, then using the brush and the resin around the planks brush over all surfaces of the planks until all the wood is sealed.
 This sealing stage is very important as it will stop air bubbles escaping from the wood.
-Once all the planks are coated in resin spend some time positioning the planks and securing them into position using the tile spacers to maintain the 8mm gap while the resin is curing.
-If required use some spacers to secure the gap around the outside.
+Once all the planks are coated in resin spend some time positioning the planks and securing in place using the tile spacers to keep the 8mm gap while the resin is curing and if required use some spacers to secure the gap around the outside.
 This will stop the planks from floating around on the surface of the resin.
-Once you are happy with the spacing and are certain all of the surfaces of the planks are sealed leave the resin to partially cure.

-Ideally you need to remove the tile spacers when the resin has started to gel whilst it is still easy to remove them.
+Once you are happy with the spacing and are certain all of the surfaces of the planks are covered leave the resin to partially cure.
+Ideally you want to remove the tile spacers when the resin has started to gel whilst it is still easy to remove them.
 It can then be left to reach the B-stage again before moving on to stage 3 - the fill layer.

 Removing the tile spacers When you remove the tile spacers the resin should be very tacky, but this will be much easier than trying to remove them at the B-stage.
-Reaching this stage should take around 3 hours and any marks visible in the resin at the B-stage will be covered on stage 3, the fill layer.
-7. Stage 3 - Pour the Fill Layer In the 3rd stage we want to fill all the gaps between and around the planks until the resin is flush with the tops of the planks.
+Reaching this stage should take around 3 hours and any marks visiblein the resin at the B-stage will be covered at the next stage.
+7. Stage 3 - Pour the Fill Layer In this third stage we want to fill all the gaps between and around the planks until the resin is flush with the tops of the planks.
 If you have chosen a different depth plank, size gap or border you will need to adjust your calculation.